Failure to Warn & Marketing Defects

 The principle of failure to warn is based on the principle of a marketing defect.
 The physical defect of the product is a separate issue, but they often come in conjunction with each other.
 Manufacturers are required to test their product according to the Consumer Product Safety Commission standards in order to see the possible risks.
 Any and all risks associated with their product must be listed on a warning label or in the instructions for use of the product.
 The company is also obligated to warn of the dangers of misusing the product.
 While a product does not have to cause injury to warrant failure to warn, marketing defects are typically found after consumers become injured by a product.

-Were you injured?
-Contact a personal injury lawyer!
-If you were injured by a defective product because you were not properly warned about the possible risks then you may be entitled to a product liability claim.
+Injured?
+Contact a Personal Injury Lawyer!
+If you were injured by a defective product because you were not properly warned about the possible risks then you may have grounds for a claim.
 Arnold & Itkin is not afraid to stand up against big manufacturing companies in order to obtain a successful settlement on behalf of our clients.
 If you want the skilled and aggressive legal representation of a personal injury attorney then please contact our firm.
 We will fight to see that you get the compensation you deserve.
 Get Started Today!